remytuyeras/aces/README.md

 $$q = (K_0Np)^{t^{K+1} + K_1 } + 1$$

 > [!NOTE]
-> Iddition to exploring the parameterization space of ACES, the [guide](https://github.com/remytuyeras/aces/blob/main/docs/guide.md) also elucidates specific technical aspects pertaining to the security of ACES.
+> In addition to exploring the parameterization space of ACES, the [guide](https://github.com/remytuyeras/aces/blob/main/docs/guide.md) elucidates specific technical aspects pertaining to the security of ACES.
 In particular, it gives useful recommendations on how to use ciphertexts in a secure way (for example see [important considerations](https://github.com/remytuyeras/aces/blob/main/docs/guide.md#important-considerations)).
 >

 # Quickstart